-Though all the cables look similar from outer look, they are internally different and by looking at the text that is printed on the cable one can know the type of the cable.
+Though all the cables look similar from the outer look, they are internally different and by looking at the text that is printed on the cable one can know the type of the cable.
 Getting to know about the differences would be quite complicated for the users, but here you can what exactly is necessary to know for you and how they will affect the speed of the home network.
-So, let us get in to knowing the differences along with few similarities from here.
+So, let us get into knowing the cat 5 vs cat 6 differences along with few similarities from here.

 what is the difference between cat5 and cat6

 The major difference between the Cat5 and Cat6 cable is the higher speed and the reduced crosstalk.
-Let us discuss about the from below.
+Let us discuss the form below.

 When it comes to crosstalk, many are not aware of it.
 Let us know about it here.
-Electronic equipments emit electromagnetic signals and it is known fact.
+Electronic equipment emits electromagnetic signals and it is known fact.
 When many cables are near to each other, they can interfere with each other and this interference is known as “crosstalk”.
-This cross talk increases lost packets as well as errors, when it comes to the older cables like Cat5 the impact of crosstalk is high i.e., it has more crosstalk potential because of the construction of the cable.
+This crosstalk increases lost packets as well as errors when it comes to the older cables like Cat5 the impact of crosstalk is high i.e., it has more crosstalk potential because of the construction of the cable.
 In future, the Cat5 cables would have to be replaced with the much faster networks.

-Next setup to the Cat5e is the Cat6 cable which includes few more improvements than that of the cat5e cable.
-It is much advanced category of cables and also faster as well when compared to cat5 and cat5e cables.
+Next set up to the Cat5e is the Cat6 cable which includes few more improvements than that of the cat5e cable.
+It is the much-advanced category of cables and also faster as well when compared to cat5 and cat5e cables.
 Cat6 cable supports high frequencies.
 This is also a four twisted pair cable with copper wire.
-When it comes to interference, this cable has more strict specifications and in few cases, these cables are capable of 10 gigabit speed and the networking cord is made in such way.
+When it comes to interference, this cable has more strict specifications and in few cases, these cables are capable of 10-gigabit speed and the networking cord is made in such way.